 - Can I use the same meeting for multiple courses’ class meetings/office hours?

-Yes, you can use the same Zoom class meeting/office hours or multiple courses by providing students in those courses the meeting link.
-The same meeting however, cannot be imported into the Zoom tool of multiple courses.
+Yes, you can use the same Zoom class meeting/office hours for multiple courses by providing the meeting link to students in those courses.
+The same meeting, however, cannot be imported into the Zoom tool of multiple courses.

 - When does my meeting link expire?